A Brief History of Cryptocurrencies

 Historical Foundations of Cryptocurrencies

 You need to know that the concept of digital currency is not new.
 Several attempts have been made in history to create one.
-Technical foundations of cryptocurrencies were laid in the early 1980s by David Chaum (American Cryptographer) who first invented the binding algorithm that is central to the existing web-based encryption.
+The technical foundations of cryptocurrencies were laid in the early 1980s by David Chaum (American Cryptographer), who first invented the binding algorithm central to the existing web-based encryption.

 This blinded algorithm allowed unalterable information and secure exchanges between parties.
 This digital asset was known as ‘blinded money’ or ‘B-Money’.

 Afterward, Chaum established ‘DigiCash’ to produce units of currency using a blinded algorithm.
-However, unlike Bitcoin and other cryptocurrencies, DigiCash was not decentralized, and that enabled banks to exercise a monopoly on this digital currency just as they do on fiat currencies.
+However, unlike Bitcoin and other cryptocurrencies, DigiCash was not decentralized, which enabled banks to monopolize this digital currency just as they do on fiat currencies.

 In 1998, Wei Dai (computer engineer) published a paper on ‘B-Money’ in which he discussed the digital currency that can be sent to many people of untraceable digital pseudonyms.
 However, this virtual currency could not be deployed as a means of exchange.

-In the same year, Nick Szabo (blockchain pioneer) made another attempt to create digital currency and named it ‘Bit Gold’.
-Szabo’s idea was encouraged by the inefficiencies of conventional financial systems like the need for metal to create coins and to reduce the involvement of third parties in transactions.
+In the same year, Nick Szabo (blockchain pioneer) made another attempt to create digital currency and named it ‘Bit Gold.’
+Szabo’s idea was encouraged by the inefficiencies of conventional financial systems like the need for metal to create coins and reduce third parties’ involvement in transactions.
 Similar to DigiCash, Bit Gold did not gain popularity and is no longer used.

 Bitcoin- First Ever Cryptocurrency

-Bitcoin (BTC) is the first modern cryptocurrency that was invented by anonymous ‘Satoshi Nakamoto’ in the white paper in 2008.
+Bitcoin (BTC) is the first modern cryptocurrency invented by anonymous ‘Satoshi Nakamoto’ in the white paper in 2008.
 In this white paper, the Bitcoin blockchain network and its functionality as described.

 Bitcoin is used as a means of exchange that combines user anonymity, decentralized control, and record-keeping through blockchain.